 The money, together with revenue from council tax payers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by local authorities in your area.
 Further information about the business rates system, including transitional and other reliefs, may be obtained at GOV.UK.

-There are currently over 2400 non domestic properties in Spelthorne with a total Rateable Value of £117.4 million.
+There are currently 2501 non-domestic properties in Spelthorne with a total rateable value of £114.9 million.

 Put simply, the rate liability for each property is calculated by multiplying its rateable value by the non-domestic multiplier.